We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 He purchases two SD cards for every camera, which makes it much easier to change cards in the field.
 And Helin never switches cards between different brands of cameras, as that can make cards lock up or otherwise become inoperable.

 Helin also offered a final caveat on purchasing trail cameras: Don’t view them as long-term investments.
-“People buy these and think they’re going to spend $40 to $50 on a camera and get five to 10 years out of it, and that’s not realistic,” he said.
+“People buy these and think they’re going to spend under $100 on a camera and get five to 10 years out of it, and that’s not realistic,” he said.
 “They’re electronics.
 If I took you out in the woods tomorrow and told you to stay there from sunup to sundown and endure the heat, humidity, cold, wind, rain and all that, how long are you going to last?”

-Cameras left in the field constantly last about two to three years, Helin said.
+Most cameras left in the field constantly last about two to three years, Helin said.
 Cameras that are stored seasonally—during winter, for example—with the batteries removed so they don’t corrode might last three to five years.
 That seems brief, but Helin said it’s reasonable when you prorate the initial investment over the camera’s life.

 “People say, ‘I spent $150 and left it out 24/7 and got three years out of it,’” he said.
 “That cost you how much per day to leave that out there?
 It costs you way more than that to get a cup of coffee every day.”

-Before You Mount a Trail Camera
+Before You Set Up a Trail Camera

 With new cameras in hand, many folks rush to program the device and set it up.
 Helin takes a slower, more methodical approach.
 First, he eliminates human odors from the camera—a critical consideration when trying to get images of whitetail deer or other critters with sensitive noses.